Amanda Zahui B.: College

-Personal
+Personal life

-On June 7, 2021, WNBA.com published an op-ed written by Zahui B., titled "What Does Pride Mean to Me?", in commemoration of Pride Month.
-Zahui B. described herself as having a "personal journey of finding myself", and publicly came out as a lesbian.
+On June 7, 2021, WNBA.com published an op-ed written by Zahui, titled "What Does Pride Mean to Me?", in commemoration of Pride Month.
+Zahui described herself as having a "personal journey of finding myself", and publicly came out as a lesbian.
 She wrote, "I celebrate my body, my mind and my sexuality.
 I am confident and open to the fact that I was made to love women.
 I was created to celebrate the beautiful women on this earth.
 To love the most powerful creature on this earth, the woman."
-Zahui B. stated that she has a family who has "always been accepting and supportive" regarding her sexuality.
+Zahui stated that she has a family who has "always been accepting and supportive" regarding her sexuality.

+As of January 2024, Zahui's partner is English footballer, Shameeka Fishley.